-The Micro Fence® was designed to allow very accurate adjustments when using it in conjunction with a dial caliper.
-Both tools are calibrated in one twentieth-of-a-millimeter increments.
+The Micro Fence was designed to allow very accurate adjustments when using it in conjunction with a dial caliper.
+Both tools are calibrated in .001 increments.
 To set the router for any basic cut, use this simple two-step method: